Camurus

 Camurus AB (publ) is a Swedish research-based pharmaceutical and biotechnology company specialising in the commercialization of medicines for treating serious and chronic diseases.
 Established in 1991 and based in the southern university city of Lund, in the Medicon Valley region, the company is listed on Nasdaq Stockholm, Mid Cap.

 Camurus was founded by scientists in biophysical, food, and pharmaceutical chemistry with expertise in lipid phase structures.
-The company provides innovative nanoscale drug-delivery systems for development of high-value therapeutics.
+The company provides nanoscale drug-delivery systems for development of high-value therapeutics.

 Company profile

 Camurus aims to collaborate with biotechnology and pharmaceutical companies worldwide to enable and improve the delivery of a wide range of drug compounds.
 These compounds including peptides, proteins, and insoluble small molecules make use of delivery solutions ranging from long-acting depots to lipid nanocarriers designed for improved intravenous, transdermal, and oral delivery.

 Camurus' in-house product portfolio targets healthcare needs in areas of growth-hormone disorders, cancer, oncology supportive care, metabolic disease, and drug addiction.